 - Restaurant reservations – If this is a super hard-to-get reservation, your whole trip may revolve around this or if there’s just a place you have in mind and you really want to go, it’s better to make a reservation.
 You usually don’t have to put a deposit or leave a credit card down so these are always easy to change afterwards.

 As your spreadsheet is starting to fill up and things are starting to make sense, the rest is all about the fine-tuned details.

 - Do I need to exchange money?

-- Should I buy travel insurance? – The answer is yes and you should use Kanetix if you’re in Canada to find the cheapest rates
+- Should I buy travel insurance? – The answer is yes and you should check out World Nomads to find the cheapest rates.

 - Did you offline download your maps or apps?